jaidetree/valhalla/prompt-plan.md

 Let's implement performance optimizations for our validation library to make it more efficient.

 ## Task
-Create a new namespace `jaidetree.valhalla.perf` and implement:
+Create a new namespace `dev.jaide.valhalla.perf` and implement:

 1. Lazy validation that stops at the first error
 2. Memoization for repeated validations